 The festival started in the 19th century to celebrate the marriage of Crown Prince Ludwig and Princess Therese of Saxe-Hildburghausen and the Germans enjoyed it so much that they’ve carried on ever since.

-If wine is more your tipple of choice, a tour of the San Francisco wine region is the perfect way to appreciate the laid back ambience of the region along with some delicious examples of sun-kissed Zinfandel and more.
+If wine is more your tipple of choice, there are several San Francisco tours that you can go on that will allow you to explore the world of wine.
+For instance, a tour of the San Francisco wine region is the perfect way to appreciate the laid back ambience of the region along with some delicious examples of sun-kissed Zinfandel and more.
 Chill out and make the most of your time in California, investigate the musical legacies of greats such as Janis Joplin, Jimi Hendrix, and The Grateful Dead, and take in a winery or two in the famous Napa Valley to sample some of the best wines that America can offer, along with delicious cheeses and indulgent chocolates.

 There are more wineries in the Napa Valley than you’ll find in other single part of North America, and 95% of them are family-owned and operated, which makes them friendly and fun to visit.
 You’ll never turn your nose up at Californian wines again…